gwpy/gwpy/docs/cli/index.rst

                                 [--legend [LEGEND [LEGEND ...]]] [--nolegend]
                                 [--nogrid] [--ymin YMIN] [--ymax YMAX]

-A -h or --help after the action will provide an explanation of each option.
-Since most options are shared among several actions we will discuss them in groups later.
+A ``-h`` or ``--help`` after the action will provide an explanation of each option.
+Since most options are shared among several actions we will discuss them in groups.

-The program tries to choose reasonable defaults so the only required arguments are one channel and one start time.
+The program tries to choose reasonable defaults so the only required arguments for most plots are one channel and one start time, some plots like coherence require two channels.
 For example:

 .. code-block:: sh